 3. "Mario Cuomo had a profoundly positive effect on New York State."
 That very well may be true, but as an apolitical organization, we won't be getting into that issue.
 That is precisely the point: it doesn't matter how much of an impact he had on our state, his name does not deserve to push aside the ever greater & historical Tappan Zee name.
 In fact, after I read a recent biography of Mario Cuomo, I have to say, I have a lot of respect for him.
 I honestly think he would support our side of this controversy.

-It is for these reasons that I started the fundraising drive: to take our cause to the next level in the form of a not-for-profit.
-This organization will help us better organize and execute this fight, and will allow me to spend more of my time over this next year leading and organizing the effort.
+It is for these reasons that I started this organization: to take our cause to the next level in the form of a not-for-profit.
+This organization will help us better organize and execute this fight.

 1. PRIMARY PURPOSE: To preserve through any lawful means any history related to the Tappan Zee name, and what it represents to the citizens of the state of New York, to include landmarks, infrastructure, historical references, schools, buildings, etc.